Lead Generation for IT companies – Top Strategies For 2025

 Think of any app development companies that work with the same kinds of clients, but do not sell the same kind of IT services you do.

 You can actually build a list of ideal referral partners and use that as part of your lead generation strategy.
-You could also ask your current happy clients if they know of any other companies who could benefit from your services.
+You could also ask your current happy clients if they know of any other companies that could benefit from your services.

 You might want to include something to sweeten the deal for any referrals sent your way.